 Isn’t it amazing how we are quick to blame God when everything in our lives is falling apart, yet, when things are going well, we refuse to give Him any credit?
 That’s exactly what happened one day as Jesus was traveling from town to town, on His way to Jerusalem.

 There was a group of ten outcasts standing far from Him, shouting, “Jesus, Master, have pity on us!”
 (See Luke 17:13).
 They were yelling for help from a distance, because they had a skin disease called leprosy.
 People with this condition weren’t allowed to be around others, they were castaways from society.

 I’ve done some research on leprosy and this is a terrible disease!
 With a quick Google search, you can see that the images alone are horrendous!
-It’s a disease which makes the skin all over your body bubble up like huge sunburn blisters, and also it effects your respiratory system, nerves, and eyesight.
+It’s a disease which makes the skin all over your body bubble up like huge sunburn blisters, and it also effects your respiratory system, nerves, and eyesight.

-Wiki’s information on it states: “Leprosy results in a lack of ability to feel pain and thus loss of parts of extremities due to repeated injuries or infection due to unnoticed wounds.”
+Wiki’s information states: “Leprosy results in a lack of ability to feel pain and thus loss of parts of extremities due to repeated injuries or infection due to unnoticed wounds.”
 That’s bad!
 Losing body parts from infection because you can’t feel yourself getting hurt?!
 Ouch!

 To top it off, back in Jesus’ day, anyone who had leprosy was not just physically hurting but also emotionally.
 Having this disease meant banishment from civilization!
-Adding insult to injury, these casts-outs were deemed “unclean” by the legalistic Jews, as if God were punishing them through leprosy–which was not true.
+Adding insult to injury, these outcasts were deemed “unclean” by the legalistic Jews, as if God were punishing them through leprosy–which was not true.